man0j-012/Distributed-Training-and-Efficient-Inference-for-Large-Language-Models/README.md

-CS -485- Distributed Training of LLM with Zero Deep Speed.
+CS -485- Distributed Training of LLM with Zero Deep Speed optimization.